t-padma/t-padma.github.io/_posts/2024-05-20-git-basics.md

 2. Arguments tell the command what (e.g. specific file or directory) to operate on.
 3. A command doesn't always require options and arguments.
 Moreover, commands can be called with multiple options and arguments.
 Therefore, options and arguments are also called **parameters**.

+### Useful shortcuts
+- `./` denotes the current working directory while `~` denotes the home directory.
+- `../` goes a step back w.r.t the current working directory.
+- Commands followed by one dash, e.g. `ls -F`, are called short options.
+On the other hand, commands followed by two dashes, e.g. `ls --help`, are called long options.
+- `cd -` and `cd ..` are shortcuts to move back and forth between two directories.
+- Commands are case-sensitive.
+For instance, `ls -s` is a different command from `ls -S`.

 | Command | Option(s) | Description |